 All technical certificate-seeking students must meet the freshman assessment and placement requirements.
 If deficiencies exist, the student must complete the required CPT courses.

-Technical Certificate in Funeral Directing program.
+A 2.0 GPA is required for graduation from the Technical Certificate in Funeral Directing program.

 ATTENTION STUDENTS: PLEASE SEE CURRENT CATALOG FOR ALL FEES AND CHARGES ASSOCIATED WITH THIS CERTIFICATE.